andrewcaelliott/my-first-blog/blog/static/md/book-synopsis.md

 ### Ticking Away
 Measurement of time has been a spur to technology for thousands of years, and we've had to struggle to accommodate the natural cycles of the Earth and the Moon to make useful clocks and calendars.
 Some of the big numbers that are hardest to grasp are the numbers that describe the Earth's deep past: after all recorded history is barely one-millionth of the Earth's lifespan. _An Even Briefer History of Time_ gives a numbers-based view of prehistory and ancient history.
 ### Multidimensional Measures
-Areas and volumes increase much faster than linear measures, and this throws off our ability to accurately guage the numbers involved.
+Areas and volumes increase much faster than linear measures, and this throws off our ability to accurately gauge the numbers involved.
 Historically, land was measured by how much we could plough in a day, but when we start measuring bigger areas we reach for other measures, such as "the size of Wales".
 And when we're shipping valuable liquids (such as oil and alcohol) we've developed all sorts of ways of measuring their volume.
 ### _4th Technique: Rates and Ratios_
 Bringing numbers down to size, by expressing them as a proportion of some base.
 ### Massive Numbers